avadheshy/oops/README.md

 # Introduction of Object Oriented Programming in Python
 ## Abstract
+With the incrementing need of representing realworld objects into software programs, object oriented programming has emerged as one of the popular methods to do so.
+Python is one such object oriented programming language, that is used for performing a variety of tasks such as interactive desktop application development, web application development, artificial intelligence and image processing, and many more applications.
+In this we concentrates on how object oriented concepts can be implemented using the python programming language.

+##  1. Introduction
 In Python, object-oriented Programming (OOPs) is a programming paradigm that uses objects and classes in programming.
 It aims to implement real-world entities like inheritance, polymorphisms, encapsulation, etc. in the programming.
 The main concept of OOPs is to bind the data and the functions that work on that together as a single unit so that no other part of the code can access this data.

-##  1. Introduction

 ![OOps](https://media.geeksforgeeks.org/wp-content/cdn-uploads/20200623174126/Python-OOPS-Concept.png)

 ## 2. Main Concepts of Object-Oriented Programming (OOPs)